junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 Bricks and rocks from the fell-down buildings made the land difficult to walk.
 Elena held her up sometimes, if they were too high to climb up.
 Other times she pulled herself up, trying hard to keep up, panting.

-There wasn't many buildings still left standing on either sides, but the road was still roughly recognizable as a road.
+There weren't many buildings still left standing on either sides, but the road was still roughly recognizable as a road.
 They headed south.

 The trees and bushes were all grey and leafless, just like the buildings, not many of them still standing.
 The ones that did, the branches looked so fragile and lifeless that it looked a single touch would make all of them ashes and fall to the ground.